 If the average person was asked to give 10 reasons for local water shortages, there is little doubt that "Kentucky bluegrass" would be at or near the top of the list.
 It might seem that our water woes could be partially solved by simply eliminating this plant from our landscapes and using something else in its place.

 Astute observers learned a few things about Kentucky bluegrass during recent drought periods.
 First, it can remain green and healthy with far less water than most people ever thought possible.
 Second, it can survive well for extended periods of time without any irrigation due to its excellent dormancy mechanism.

-Strongly reconsider the "need" to replace an otherwise healthy bluegrass lawn with an "alternative" grass.
+Before replacing an otherwise healthy bluegrass lawn with an alternative grass, do research and talk to experts.
 This is especially relevant in communities that may restrict installation of new plant material.
 Bluegrass is still the best grass species for many of the places where it is now growing - and a drought resistant one at that!

 For more information, see the following Colorado State University Extension fact sheet(s).

 - Fall and Winter Watering

 For more information, see the following Planttalk Colorado™ script(s).

 Do you have a question?
 Try Ask an Expert!